transparency-dev/incubator/vindex/README.md

 ## Verifiable Index

 Status: Experimental.
+Goal is to have MVP by 2025Q3.
+See [Milestones](#milestones) for detailed feature progress.

 This idea has been distilled from years of experiments with maps, and a pressing need to have an efficient and verifiable way for an end-user to find _their_ data in logs without needing to download the whole log.

-This experiment should be considered a 20% project for the time being and isn't on the near-term official roadmap for transparency.dev.
 Discussions are welcome, please join us on [Transparency-Dev Slack](https://transparency.dev/slack/).

 [tlog-tiles]: https://c2sp.org/tlog-tiles